 Good: Stylish. compact SUV in a similar fashion to the Range Rover Evoque.
 Impressive fuel economy and low CO2.
 Two and four-wheel drive available.

 Bad: Front passenger space tight.
 Limited range of engines initially.
 Disconcertingly light steering at low speeds.

 Good: Refined and practical.
 Impressive rear passenger space and decent boot.
 Good economy from 2.0 TDI.
 Chain cam 2.0 TFSI.
 Smooth long distance comfort.

-Bad: Optional extras can add tens of thousands, making used examples difficult to price.
+Bad: Optional extras can add tens of thousands.

-Good: Thunderous performance from lovely V8 engine, purposeful styling, amazing handling and traction, the usual high quality you'd expect from Audi throughout.
+Good: Thunderous performance from lovely V8 engine.
+Understated styling.
+Great handling and traction.
+The usual high quality you'd expect from Audi throughout.

 Good: New Audi RS6 gets less powerful 4.0-litre V8 rather than 5.0-litre V10 of its predecessor but has faster acceleration and better economy.

-Good: Powered by uprated 2.0 TFSI engine with 300PS.
+Good: Powered by smooth 2.0 TFSI engine with 300PS.
 Quattro four-wheel drive means superb traction.
 Lighter weight helps economy with an official 40mpg.

 Bad: Subtle rather than overtly sporty looks.